25 Matching

 arrange(subclass, big4)

 To examine the success of the match, we can compare two pairs of histograms.
-The first pair Figure 25.3 shows the propensity scores for all observations.
+The first pair of histograms (Figure 25.3) shows the propensity scores for all observations.
 Here we see that there are many treatment observations with p-scores above say 0.70, but very few control observations with comparable p-scores to match with these.
 In this relatively simple setting, this is really just another way of saying there are many large Big Four clients and few similarly sized non–Big Four clients to match with them.
 This suggests that many observations will be unmatched.

-The first pair of histograms Figure 25.4 shows the propensity scores for the matched observations.
+The second pair of histograms (Figure 25.4) shows the propensity scores for the matched observations.
 We can see that the distributions of p-scores for treatment and control observations look very similar, suggesting a fairly good match.

 sim_match_pscores |>